d4v1-sudo/trilateration/README.md

 ## Notes

--Make sure to provide coordinates in decimal degrees and distances in kilometers.
+- **Make sure to provide coordinates in decimal degrees and distances in kilometers.**:

--This algorithm assumes the Earth is an authalic sphere (not an ellipsoid).
-If you are working with an ellipsoid, the formulas may be different.
+- **This algorithm assumes the Earth is an authalic sphere (not an ellipsoid).
+If you are working with an ellipsoid, the formulas may be different**:

 ## License